Clarification of Biblical Teachings

 Is hell real?

-Both heaven and hell are real and both are not temporary places.
+Both heaven and hell are real, and both are not temporary places.
 Jesus speaks about hell often.
-The belief in both heaven and hell increases our urgency to share the good news of Jesus to the world.
+The belief in both heaven and hell increases our urgency to share the good news of Jesus with the world.

 https://www.gotquestions.org/hell-real-eternal.html